Whatsapp Scams to Be Aware Of

 1. Crypto Romance Scams and Phishing

-Crypto romance scams start with well-rehearsed scammers reaching you on dating apps, Whatsapp, or social media.
+Crypto romance scams start with well-rehearsed scammers reaching you on dating apps, WhatsApp, or social media.

 They will build an online relationship with you and pressure you until you are convinced to join in the same investment.
 They might also ask you to buy cryptocurrency and hand over your crypto assets.

-Whatsapp Phishing Attack
+a.
+WhatsApp Phishing Attack

 The romance scammer will say you must set up an account using a link they sent.
 It leads to a website that will ask for your personal information.